openequella/openequella.github.io/guides/LanguageSettingsConfigurationGuide.md

 2. Click Close to close the Collection Definition Editor.

 ### Customise a contribution wizard example
-EQUELLA provides a Multi-Language Edit Box wizard control that allows users to input multiple language strings and display the string relevant to the language the user has selected.
+openEQUELLA provides a Multi-Language Edit Box wizard control that allows users to input multiple language strings and display the string relevant to the language the user has selected.

 #### For a Multi-Language Edit Box control in a Contribution Wizard
 1. Select the language button (e.g. Spanish) to display a dialog showing the configured contribution language options (e.g. Chinese and Spanish).